-The Executive Director signs confidentiality determination letters in response to New Applications for Confidentiality.
+The executive director signs confidentiality determination letters in response to New Applications for Confidentiality.
 The applicant has 14 calendar days to appeal this decision.

 An applicant can request confidentiality at any time, but once information is publicly released, confidentiality cannot be granted.
-The Energy Commission strongly encourages filers to provide data and any confidentiality requests concurrently.
+The CEC strongly encourages filers to provide data and any confidentiality requests concurrently.

-More specific questions about confidentiality may be directed to Jared Babula at Jared.Babula@energy.ca.gov or (916) 654-3843.
+More specific questions about confidentiality may be directed to Jared Babula at Jared.Babula@energy.ca.gov.